codelex-io/figma-exercises/README.md

 2. Search for `Live Server` plugin and add it to your code editor.
 3. Right click on one of your `index.html` files and select `Open with Live Server`, this will open a window in your default browser where you can can see all changes made to the `index.html` as you go.

+*Don't forget to save your changes or turn on autosave

 ![Extentions tutorial](Assets/extentions-tutorial.gif)

 ## How to do the excercises?